 You now need to tell the IVR which of your incoming telephone numbers you want it to answer.

-Go to your PBX inbound number set up and, next to the number(s) you wish to use, select 'IVR' from the drop down menu.
+Go to your Inbound Numbers page and, next to the number(s) you wish to use, select 'IVR' from the drop down menu.

 Now when the number(s) you have selected are called the caller will be answered by your IVR system.

 Experienced voice artists record your message and return them to you as sound files so that you can upload them to your customised IVR in the usual way.